Coleman Hawkins (basketball): Illinois

 Hawkins played in 25 games, all coming off the bench, during his freshman season at Illinois and averaged 1.4 points per game.
 He played in all 33 of the Fighting Illini's games with 14 starts during his sophomore season, averaging 5.9 points and 4.3 rebounds per game.
 Hawkins entered his junior season as Illinois's starting power forward.
 On November 29, 2022, Hawkins recorded a 15-point, 10-assist, 10-rebound triple-double in a 73–44 win against Syracuse.
 This was the fifth triple-double by any player in Illinois history.
 He averaged 9.9 points and a team-high 6.3 rebounds per game on the season.
 After the end of the season, Hawkins declared for the 2023 NBA draft while maintaining his eligibility.
 He later withdrew from the draft and returned to Illinois for his senior season.

 Kansas State

 Following his senior season, Hawkins again declared for the draft, forgoing his fifth year of eligibility he received thanks to the COVID pandemic.
 He later withdrew from the draft, while still intending to leave Illinois.
 On June 14, 2024, it was announced that Hawkins would be transferring to Kansas State for his fifth and final year.
 In his final year of eligibility, Hawkins was named Third-team All-Big 12 (2025).

 Professional career

 In 2025, Hawkins played for the Golden State Warriors in the NBA Summer League.
-He ultimately landed with the Grand Rapids Gold of the NBA G League.
+He signed an Exhibit 10 deal with the Denver Nuggets on October 8 but was waived a day later.
+Hawkins ultimately landed with the Grand Rapids Gold of the NBA G League.